goncaloreis09/goncaloreis09/README.md

 ## Get in Touch

 Let's connect and discuss exciting projects, coding challenges, or anything tech-related.
-Feel free to drop me a message via [email](mailto:youremail@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourname/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gonçalo-reis-274982232/).

 Looking forward to connecting with fellow developers and innovators.
 Happy coding! 🚀